 Succeeding without Excel-ing

-Setting up a spreadsheet might be simple, but keeping on top of your sample management is not!
+Setting up a spreadsheet might be simple, but keeping on top of your lab inventory management is not!

 Sample managers need to know many things, including: